josulas/EDP-libraries/README.md

 # EDP-libraries
-This project contains libraries that were coded during a college sucject.
+This project contains libraries that were coded during a college subject.